rio-cloud/vite-rio-template/README.md

     });
     ````
 - In case you use react-router v5, you might update the `history` package to min v5.3.0
+- If you use import alias like '~/', replace them with path imports as vite does not know any alias by default
 - Recommended: Adapt the project folder structure to the template folder structure.
 This will ensure that developers feel right at home when working with your project and other projects.